 The man was “de-conditioned”at his very first stress test, back in June.
 Well, who isn’t, after they carve your chest open and shift and burn and stitch stuff in there?
 Let’s just say he was not in peak condition.
 But he still kept going for 15 minutes.
 With a 26 VO2 rate, which is indicative of how much oxygen you’re sucking.
 (That’s not a great level.
 That’s the part that meant “de-conditioned.”)

 But staying on the machine as long as he did was good.
 The therapist was impressed with his stamina. 😀 She told him he probably wouldn’t improve that much the next time he took the test.
+In case anyone is struggling from stress, anxiety etc, it is important for them to take 30 day drug programs, and get in touch with their experts.

 Them’s just fightin’ words, to a guy like my husband.